-There are two profiles baseline and releng.
-We will only use the releng profile in the future.
+There are two profiles: baseline, and releng.
+We will only use the releng profile.

-We create a new github for carli.
-We will number them according to the phase we are in.
+We create a new github for Carli.
+We will number them to the phase we are in.

 We will re-use the files from our githubs.
 Setting up githubs is explained here.

-Read all the files from archiso and read the page on the arch wiki about mkinitcpio.
+Read all the files from archiso package and read the page on the arch wiki about mkinitcpio.

-- packages.x86_64 file is the content of what is going on the iso
+- packages.x86_64 file provides the content for the ISO

 - mkinitcpio.conf – configuration file for your initial ramdisk

-- pacman.conf – what repositories will pacman use
+- pacman.conf – the repositories pacman will use and its settings

 - customize_airootfs.sh – a script to change your future linux system